EDCD/EDMarketConnector/docs/RELEASING.md

 1. [WiX Toolset](https://wixtoolset.org/): 3.11.2 is the most recently tested version.
 1. [WinSparkle](https://github.com/vslavik/winsparkle): `winsparkle.dll` and `winsparkle.pdb` from the release's .zip file.  v0.7.0 is the most recently tested version.
 Copy the two files, found at `<zip file>\<version>\Release`, into your checkout of the EDMC git files.
 1. [Windows SDK](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk/).
 This is needed for the internationalisation support in EDMC.
 [Windows 10 SDK, version 1903 (10.0.18362.1)](https://go.microsoft.com/fwlink/?linkid=2083338) is the most recently tested version.
 Technically you only need the following components: `MSI Tools`, `Windows SDK for Desktop C++ x86 Apps` (which will auto-select some others).
 NB: If you have need to uninstall this it's "Windows Software Development Kit - Windows 10.0.18362.1" in "Apps & Features", *not* "Windows SDK AddOn".
-1. [Python](https://python.org): 32-bit version of Python 3.7 for Windows.  [v3.7.4](https://www.python.org/downloads/release/python-374/) is the most recently tested version.
+1. [Python](https://python.org): 32-bit version of Python 3.7 for Windows.  [v3.7.7](https://www.python.org/downloads/release/python-377/) is the most recently tested version.
+You need the `Windows x86 executable installer` file, for the 32-bit version.
 	1. You'll now need to 'pip install' several python modules
 		1. `pip install certifi==2019.9.11` (because a later version doesn't work with py2exe, causing cacert.pem to not be found)
 		1. `pip install requests`